sib-swiss/Introduction-to-statistics-with-R/docs/day2.md

 ## Exercise 3: Paired t-test

+For this exercise we take again the intake data set.
+For same individuals measurements were taken premenstrual and postmenstrual.
 Paired tests are used when there are two measurements (a 'pair') on the same individual.
 A paired test is essentially a one-sample test of the differences between the measurements.

 Any assumptions to be tested ?